 Both Criminal Offender Record Information (CORI) and Health Insurance Portability and Accountability Act (HIPAA) offer exceptions for the use of Personal Identifiable Information (PII) for research and internal planning.
-Further, the use of the data in the current proposal is internal to Yolo County, not a release of information to a third party.
-This initial project plan lays out a strategy for merging data across agencies where California Penal Code § 132029 grants analytic/research provisions as does HIPAA under 45 CFR 164.501 and 42
+The use of the data in the current proposal is internal to Sacramento County, not a release of information to a third party.
+This initial project plan lays out a strategy for merging data across agencies